juhahinkula/juhahinkula.github.io/_posts/2016-12-05-reactcomponents.markdown

 {% endhighlight %}

-After student deletion the toast is shown in left bottom corner and it dissapears ater 2 seconds.
+After student deletion the toast is shown in left bottom corner and it dissapears after 2 seconds.

 ![screenshot]({{ site.baseurl }}/img/toast.png)